ndornseif/number-benchmark/README.md

 # number-benchmark
-Benchmark comparing rust data types.
+A Benchmark comparing rust data types.
 ## Overview
 This project compares the execution times of different data type additions.
 It does this by initializing a scratchpad of random values and adding each even value to the one following it.
-Each data type has its own set of functions to reduce compiler optimizations skewing the results.
+Each data type has its own set of functions to reduce compiler optimizations, skewing the results.
 Please keep in mind that this models a very specific use case.
 ## Example Results
 Performed on AMD Ryzen 7 2700X @ 3.8 GHz